GerardoFilho/GerardoFilho/README.md

 ### About me:
 <p style='text-align: justify' >
-  Hello, my name is Gerardo, I am a student of <strong>Software Engineering</strong> at the Federal University of Ceará, and I have a certain better attachment in    the Front-end, and Web developer ...
-I really like to program, and I don't do it just for work, but as a hobby.
-And every day, I try to update myself on the      new technologies that have been innovating every day in recent times.

-I am currently giving preference to my learning with the React framework, giving prominence on the Web and Mobile platforms, acting more on the front side.
+  Hello, my name is Gerardo and I'm a student of Software Engineering at the Federal University of Ceará (UFC).
+I'm looking for and developing skills in the Front-end area because that's where I had the most interest.
+I see programming as something that I want to take for life and I always try to improve my skills by seeking new knowledge for the technologies that are increasingly innovating.
+Currently, I'm learning React framework, with an emphasis on Web and Mobile platforms, working more on the front-end.